RegisUniversity/MSDS650-students/setups/install_jupyter_R_kernel.md

 # Installing the R kernel (IRkernel) for Jupyter notebooks

+First things first:  make sure you actually have Jupyter notebook installed.
+This should be as easy as installing the [Anaconda](https://www.continuum.io/downloads) Python distribution.

-If you're installing in Windows or Mac, it should be pretty easy.
+If you're installing in Windows or Mac, installing the R kernel for Jupyter should be pretty easy.
 First, make sure R is installed, then enter the R shell by typing

 `R`